 - Major arterial streets and highways (Route 45 and Route 9) are maintained by external government agencies like the Parkville Special Road District and the Missouri Department of Transportation.

-- Parkville clears the remaining nearly 90 lane-miles of roadway, 100 cul-de-sacs and all the public parking lots within the city limits.
+- Parkville clears the remaining nearly 100 lane-miles of roadway, 90 cul-de-sacs, as well as public parking lots within the city limits.

 The center of the street is plowed first and then left to right.
 The snow will be plowed into the right-of-way.
 The City is not responsible for plowing snow from sidewalks or driveways.